Search engine optimization (SEO) can seem complicated.

 The 1-2-3 Process

-Simplify your keyword research approach as much as you can.
+It's easy to get lost in the weeds during the keyword research phase.
+You need to simplify your keyword research approach as much as you can.
 Your process should boil down to three simple steps.

 1. Buyer Persona Research